Online “MapFlint” project offers mass of data for public use

 Sara McDonnell, project coordinator for University Outreach at UM – Flint, introduced the website last week to the FACT Community Partners meeting under the dome at City Hall.

 Funding for the site came from the Charles Stewart Mott Foundation and the UM – Flint Provost’s Office, McDonnell said.
-The Mott grant provided $100,000 for the first year and $65,000 for the second.
+The Mott grant provided $100,000 for the first year, $65,000 for the second, and $30,000 for the third.

 The mapping system features a broad variety of data from public sources, and offers users opportunities to view, customize and print maps from their own computers.